-Any individual who has completed Presby Prep and wishes to continue the ALP/CP program should complete an ALP/CP application.
-The application deadline is March 31, 2019.
+Any individual who has completed Presby Prep and wishes to continue in the ALP/CP program shall complete an ALP/CP application.
+The application deadline is August 31.
 Following receipt of the completed applications, the committee will meet with all persons who are accepted.

 Qualifications of Applicants, which must be met for admission to the ALP and/or CP program:

 - Active membership for at least 2 years in the sponsoring PC(USA) congregation or other congregation in the Presbytery of WV